yakimka/picodi/new_docs/topics/injection.rst

         # Output: Processing user Alice (ID: 999)

-*   Type hints (``user_id: int``, ``name: str``) are strongly recommended for clarity and static analysis but are not strictly required by Picodi for injection itself.
+*   Type hints (``user_id: int``, ``name: str``) are strongly recommended for clarity and static analysis but are not required by Picodi for injection itself.
-    Picodi relies on the ``Provide()`` marker.
+    Picodi relies on the ``Provide()`` marker, not type hints.

 ***************************
 Dependency Resolution Graph